After buying loads of books on piano chords nothing has come close to this excellent course … it has to be the best on Udemy – Michael Fallon

 - using real pieces of music

 I’ll teach you concepts using original techniques that I’ve tested on hundreds of students over a decade, including signed artists and other industry professionals.
 By the end you’ll know many ways of playing any chord symbol that’s likely to crop up in popular music.
-(I’m working on a follow-up course that teaches more advanced chords that you find in jazz.)
+(If you want to learn about chords that crop up in jazz, then do my Advanced Piano Chords 1 course.)

 What this course is